 Construction Claims Explained

-A construction claim can be described as an action for a mandate for something due against a contractor by the owner or vice versa, in which cases subcontractors and/or clients may be also involved.
+Construction claims can be described as actions for a mandate for something due against a contractor by the owner or vice versa, in which cases subcontractors and/or clients may be also involved.
 Construction claims often involve the demand for money and time spent.